HomeEnvironmentWhat Are The Causes of Air Pollution? 7 Hidden Sources

 Agriculture

 The use of fertilizers, pesticides, and insecticides in agriculture has grown to unimaginable levels.
-These chemicals emit harmful compounds into the atmosphere which pollutes the air.
+These chemicals emit harmful compounds into the atmosphere, which pollute the air.

-One of the most hazardous gases that come from agriculture-related activities is ammonia.
+One of the most hazardous gases that comes from agriculture-related activities is ammonia.
 Livestock not only produce ammonia but also methane.
 Methane is among the major causes of air pollution.

 Methane is also produced in rice paddies.
 This gas contributes to the formation of ozone, a gas known to cause respiratory illnesses such as asthma.
 Methane is also one of the gases that cause global warming – it is even worse than carbon dioxide.

 Agriculture is also a dominant source of ammonia.
-Ammonia is emitted in the air which causes acidic rain that acidifies soils, lakes, and rivers.
+Ammonia is emitted into the air, which causes acidic rain that acidifies soils, lakes, and rivers.

 Farmers can improve grassland and grazing management.
 It optimizes feed digestibility by livestock to reduce the amount of methane they produce.